mizu-eth/nft-registries/policy.md

 4. Collection (address, indexed): The collection's address
 5. Chain ID (number, indexed): The chain ID of the network on which the NFT resides
 6. Proof (file, pdf or txt): Optional proof of authenticity
-7. Attribution (text): Optional attribution
+7. Attribution (long text): Optional attribution

 #### 1. Thumbnail